-- 9. Late Discovery of Violations: If a violation is not discovered until after the close of the contest in which the violation occurred, the following procedure shall be followed: - a.
+9. Late Discovery of Violations: If a violation is not discovered until after the close of the contest in which the violation occurred, the following procedure shall be followed:

+a.
 The contestant, group or school shall be disqualified and advancement to the next succeeding contest shall be denied if the violation is reported to the IHSA Office prior to the next contest.
-If the violation is not reported until after the next contest, no action shall be taken and the matter shall be considered closed. - b.
-The rankings of the other contestants in the event shall be revised upward. - c.
-If the violation is reported to the IHSA Office prior to the next succeeding contest, the winners shall be advanced on the basis of the revised rankings. - d.
+If the violation is not reported until after the next contest, no action shall be taken and the matter shall be considered closed.

+b.
+The rankings of the other contestants in the event shall be revised upward.

+c.
+If the violation is reported to the IHSA Office prior to the next succeeding contest, the winners shall be advanced on the basis of the revised rankings.

+d.
 If the disqualified individual, group or school has won any awards, such awards shall be returned to the IHSA Office.
-An attempt will then be made to redistribute these awards on the basis of the revised rankings mentioned above. - 10.
-Alternate Qualifier Advancement - a.
-In the event a qualified student is, for any reason, unable to advance to the succeeding contest, and provided the IHSA Office is notified by the principal of the qualifier's school at least one day prior to the succeeding contest, the highest-placing contestant from the qualifier's last qualifying contest in the same event that has not yet been offered the opportunity to advance shall be designated as the alternate(s), their coach and tournament manager shall be permitted to advance. - b.
-Any alternate qualifier(s) shall be treated from that point forward as qualified contestants, and if they are, for any reason, unable to advance to the succeeding contest, the process shall be repeated with the next highest-placing contestant until an alternate qualifier who is able to advance is found, all contestants at the qualifier's last qualifying contest have been offered the chance to advance, or it is now less than one day before the succeeding contest. - c.
-If a contestant is involved in a tie in a final round that was broken by
+An attempt will then be made to redistribute these awards on the basis of the revised rankings mentioned above.

+10. Alternate Qualifier Advancement

+a.
+In the event a qualified student is, for any reason, unable to advance to the succeeding contest, and provided the IHSA Office is notified by the principal of the qualifier's school at least one day prior to the succeeding contest, the highest-placing contestant from the qualifier's last qualifying contest in the same event that has not yet been offered the opportunity to advance shall be designated as the alternate(s), their coach and tournament manager shall be notified by the IHSA, and they shall be permitted to advance.

+b.
+Any alternate qualifier(s) shall be treated from that point forward as qualified contestants, and if they are, for any reason, unable to advance to the succeeding contest, the process shall be repeated with the next highest-placing contestant until an alternate qualifier who is able to advance is found, all contestants at the qualifier's last qualifying contest have been offered the chance to advance, or it is now less than one day before the succeeding contest. c.
+If a contestant is involved in a tie in a final round that was broken by judges' preference for the purposes of sweepstakes tabulation would become an alternate qualifier, all other contestants involved in the tie that was broken by judges' preference must also be treated as alternate qualifiers.

-- judges' preference for the purposes of sweepstakes tabulation would become an alternate qualifier, all other contestants involved in the tie that was broken by judges' preference must also be treated a alternate qualifiers. - d.
-The IHSA Office may, at its discretion, permit alternate qualifier advancement less than one day prior to the succeeding contest, but there is no requirement to do so. - e.
+d.
+The IHSA Office may, at its discretion, permit alternate qualifier advancement less than one day prior to the succeeding contest, but there is no requirement to do so.

+e.
 In any situation where the student that is unable to advance would have advanced in a position other than the last qualifying place, the places of qualifying student who placed below them but who will advance to the succeeding contest will be adjusted up one place for the purposes of scheduling the succeeding contest so that no places are skipped.